mendix/docs/howto6/custom-widget-development.md

 ### 3.3 Widget Scaffolding

 In the past we created widgets using Brackets and a plugin.
-With the new Javascript/Node.JS tools that have recently come out, we deprecated this way of creating widgets.
+With the new JavaScript/Node.JS tools that have recently come out, we deprecated this way of creating widgets.
 The new way of creating widgets is done using Yeoman and a generator.

-For a quick tutorial on how to use the widget generator, see [How to Scaffold a Widget with the Yeoman Widget Generator](/howto6/scaffold-a-widget-with-the-yeoman-widget-generator).
+For a quick tutorial on using the widget generator, see [How to Scaffold a Widget with the Yeoman Widget Generator](scaffold-a-widget-with-the-yeoman-widget-generator).

-This information is also covered in [Expert Series: Kickstart Your Widget Development](https://www.youtube.com/watch?v=Jy_BnR06hwk)).
+This information is also covered in [Expert Series: Kickstart Your Widget Development](https://www.youtube.com/watch?v=MZ0Ihu2QGYY).

 ### 3.4 Understanding Each Step in a Simple Mendix Widget

-This tutorial presents the steps a widget will go through in its life cycle and how a Mendix widget is structured: [How to Create a Basic Hello World Widget](/howto6/create-a-basic-hello-world-custom-widget).
+This tutorial presents the steps a Mendix widget will go through in its life cycle and how a widget is structured: [How to Create a Basic Hello World Widget](create-a-basic-hello-world-custom-widget).

 ### 3.5 Interacting with Mendix Runtime